Answers to our most frequently asked questions can be found here.

 If you can't find the answer you're looking for just contact us.

 You can book with us right up until before you leave.
 However groups fill up fast, so it's best to book as early as possible to avoid disappointment.
 You can secure your place by paying a $200 deposit.

 Yes.
 Lots of people who go to Thailand are travelling solo.
-But by doing ThaIntro you'll be part of a group, so it's a great way to meet people and make friends!
+By joining us you'll be part of a group, so it's a great way to meet people and make friends!

-It’s a good idea to try and arrive on the actual ThaIntro start date.
+It’s a good idea to try and arrive on the actual start date.
 There's no activities on the first day, so you can arrive at any time.
 If you do arrive early we'll still pick you up from the airport and will book you into the guesthouse from the day you arrive.
-Extra nights will be approximately $30 per night and can be paid for on arrival.
+Extra nights can be paid for on arrival.

 The great thing about Thailand is it’s usually hot all year round, so it's great to go at any time.
 There is slightly higher chance of rain in October and November, however due to the climate being tropical it usually only rains for about an hour in the afternoon and can be a nice relief from the heat.